Join Us & Get Wine 101 Course 75% Off

 An interest in wine can easily develop into a passion, sending us on meaningful quests (i.e. pilgrimages) for deeper understanding and appreciation of wine.

 We need one last sociological caveat after extolling the many health benefits of wine.
-Because the relative good health of wine drinkers may be less a cause of wine than an effect of socio-economics.
+Because the relatively good health of wine drinkers may be less a cause of wine than an effect of socio-economics.

 A Danish study demonstrates that wine drinking is a general indicator of “optimal social, cognitive, and personality development in Denmark”.